greg-raven/Uncommon-Sense/_posts/2022-08-25-freedom-is-not-a-reward.md

 ---
-title: 'Freedom is not a reward'
+title: "Freedom is not a reward"
 layout: post
 categories:
 - liberty